 Marathon, International Half-Marathon, Marathon Relay Legs #1 & 2 (International Legs)

 In order to maintain the privilege of crossing borders, ALL participants must show up in person and provide proof of identity and citizenship to receive their race number and packet.
 For the majority of participants (U.S. and Canadian citizens over 16 years of age and older), proof of citizenship means a passport, passport card or enhanced drivers license.
 U.S. and Canadian citizen children under 16 will be expected to present a birth certificate, naturalization card or passport.
 For additional acceptable documentation, click here.

 If you are not a citizen of the U.S. or Canada, it is strongly recommended that all travelers verify the specific documentary requirements of both your country of residence and the countries you will be visiting.
 For additional information, click here.

 U.S.-Only Half-Marathon, Marathon Relay Legs #3-5, 5K & Kids Run

 You must bring proper proof of identity to receive your race number.
 For most participants, this means a driver’s license.
 All identification documents must have a photo, name and date of birth.
 If under 16 years of age, a parent/guardian may pick up the child’s race number.

 Nuclear (Radiation) Medicine Procedure:

-If you are participating in the Marathon, the Half-Marathon, the Half-Marathon Walk or the 5-Person Relay (on the international legs only), and you have had a Nuclear (Radiation) Medicine Procedure Recently:
+If you are participating in the Marathon, the Half-Marathon, the Half-Marathon Walk or the Marathon Relay (on the international legs only), and you have had a Nuclear (Radiation) Medicine Procedure Recently:

 Please identify yourself to our volunteers when you pick up your number.
 If you are unsure, please ask and we will seek the opinion of Customs and Border Protection (CBP) officers!